-Based on the available evidence there are no safety concerns from the proposed uses of βamylase from soy as a processing aid.
-Given the long history of safe use of soy and soy products and the absence of an identifiable hazard from the enzyme, an acceptable daily intake (ADI) 'not specified' is appropriate.
+Based on the available evidence FSANZ concluded that there are no safety concerns from the proposed uses of β -amylase from soy as a processing aid.
+Given the long history of safe use of soy and soy products and the absence of an identifiable hazard from the enzyme, an acceptable daily intake (ADI) of 'not specified' is appropriate.
 A dietary exposure assessment was therefore not required.